 If you are a mature student (aged 21 by 31 December of the year of admission) or don't hold the standard qualifications and/or experience, you may still be admitted onto the foundation degree programme.

 What are the next steps?

-You will be invited to attend a one-one interview, consisting of a series of standardised scenario-based questions to identify prior knowledge, preparedness, aspirations, and NHS Values.
+You will be invited to attend a one-one interview, consisting of a series of standardised scenario-based questions to identify prior knowledge, preparedness, aspirations.

 You will be asked a set of questions and will complete a written test to identify your academic writing skills ability.

-Upon completion of the FdSc Healthcare Practice and Intervention, students should have acquired a range of skills relevant to healthcare practices which would include:
+Upon completion of the FdSc Healthcare Practice, you should have acquired a range of skills relevant to healthcare practices which would include:

 - Analytical and critical thinking skills - to evaluate healthcare practices while applying evidence-based approaches.

 - Assessment and clinical skills - specifically relevant to health practice in the acute and primary settings.

 - Appreciating and demonstrating the importance of professional values and behaviours while promoting equality and diversity, and being able to identify, implement and monitor the available evidence in health care resulting in best practice.